TeamCity 2021.2.3 is here

-As any bugfix update, 2020.2.3 shares the same data format with all the 2020.2.x releases, so you can easily upgrade/downgrade TeamCity within these versions without performing a backup/restore procedure.
+As any minor update, 2021.2.3 shares the same data format with all the 2021.2.x releases, so you can easily upgrade/downgrade TeamCity within these versions without performing a backup/restore procedure.

 - upgrade from your recent version with our automatic update